pwa-builder/CloudAPK/Next-steps.md

 1. **Deploy `assetlinks.json` to your server** to prove domain ownership.
 2. **Test your app**: open the `.apk` file on an Android device or Android emulator.
 3. **Submit your app to Google Play**: upload the `.aab` file to the Google Play Store.
+4. **Update `assetlinks.json` for production**: after Google Play signs your app, you'll need to update your asset links to remove the address bar from your app.

 Each step is explained below.

 ## 1. Deploy `assetlinks.json`

 Your zip file contains `assetlinks.json`.
-This is a [digital asset links file](https://developers.google.com/web/updates/2019/08/twas-quickstart#creating-your-asset-link-file) that proves you own your PWA's domain.
+This is a [digital asset links file](https://developers.google.com/web/updates/2019/08/twas-quickstart#creating-your-asset-link-file) that proves ownership of your PWA.
 Upload this file to your server at `https://example.com/.well-known/assetlinks.json`.
 (Replace example.com with your PWA's URL.)

 > 💁‍♂️ *Heads up*:
 >